 Employers will sometimes fire an employee while they are on medical leave, even against a doctor’s order.
 It is common for employers to find minor reasons that would otherwise not be a fireable offense to justify terminating an employee who has filed a worker’s compensation claim.

-The worker’s compensation attorney’s with the Law Office of Joel J. Kofsky should be contacted immediately if your employer has retaliated against you for filling an injury claim.
-Your rights are important and the personal injury attorneys will make sure you receive the compensation you deserve.
+Our lawyers Philly Injury Law should be contacted immediately if your employer has retaliated against you for filling an injury claim.
+Your rights are important and our personal injury attorneys will make sure you receive the compensation you deserve.

 A variety of factors can affect the outcome of a worker’s compensation claim.
 Filing a claim in a timely fashion, correctly and completely, and not missing any scheduled doctor’s appointments will get your case off to a good start.
 Most common reasons for rejected claims happen as a result of errors in filing.

 Injured workers should not expect to get financial compensation for their injury.
 Worker’s compensation is not punitive, and is intended only to prevent financial loss to workers who are injured on the job.
 Awards will focus on paying medical bills, physical therapy and needed devices, covering medications and other health care-related expenses.
 Additionally, worker’s compensation coverage will pay a portion of lost wages due to workplace accidents.

 A typical award will look at the long-term impact of an injury on a persons ability to work, and in some cases, an injured worker will be compensated for the potential loss of future earnings as a result of their workplace accident.

 Injuries that are caused by negligence by the employer can sometimes trigger both a worker’s compensation claim and an negligent personal injury claim, for which the injured worker may receive compensation for pain and suffering, along with much higher awards.